How To Reset Your WordPress Password

-Finding yourself unable to access your site’s administration area because you have forgotten your password or username can be really frustrating.
+Not being able to access your site’s admin area because you have forgotten your password or username can be very frustrating.

-Fortunately, if you are a WordPress user, there is always a way to get back into your website or blog.
+Fortunately, with WordPress, there is always a way to get back into your website or blog.

-In this WordPress troubleshooting step-by-step tutorial for non-technical users, you will learn how to retrieve a misplaced password or username and get back into your website or blog.
-We’ll go as far as we can without getting into complicated technical areas, and then, if the information still doesn’t help you, we’ll explain to you what your other options for retrieving your login details are.
+In this step-by-step tutorial, you will learn how to recover a lost or forgotten password and get back into your site.
+We’ll start with the simple way and if this information doesn’t help you get access to your admin area, we’ll explain to you what other options are available for recovering your login details.

 Let’s start with some WordPress password basics.

 Normally, if you get your username and/or password incorrect when trying to log into your WordPress site’s backend (i.e. admin) area, an error message like the one shown below will display on your login page…